Is ECT for Bipolar an Option?

 When the guidelines for treatment are closely followed, ECT is an effective treatment for both bipolar depression and mania.
 The remission rate for both unipolar and bipolar depression is about 50 percent, meaning there is a 50-50 chance ECT treatments will be successful.

-This remission rate is greater than many alternate therapies.
+This remission rate is greater than many alternative therapies.
 For patients with depression, ECT is sometimes given with antidepressants.

 The goal is to keep them on the antidepressant therapy after the ECT is finished, in the hope of a longer remission trajectory.
 Sometimes maintenance ECT is given with the same intent to increase the remission trajectory.